philswatton/philswatton.github.io/_posts/2025-03-03-german-ge25-age.md

 In short, it *sort of* holds up, at least from the 18-24 age group to the 45-59 age group.
 Weirdly, the 60-69 and 70+ age groups look more like the 35-44 age group.
 I don't really know why this is.
 But they're still much less left-wing than the youngest age groups, which is probably the main thing to take from here.

 The next thing I looked at is the *composition* of the left-wing and right-wing votes in the election.
 Basically, I took the percentage each party represents of its grouping.
-For example: for the Greens I took the percentage of left-wing votes in that age group going to the Greens.
+For example: for the Greens I took the percentage of left-wing votes in that age group going to the Greens; while for the CDU/CSU I took the percentage of right-wing votes going to the CDU/CSU.
 The results are below:

 <img src="/assets/images/blog/2025-03-03/de_ge_25_lr_comp_by_age.png" alt="Plot of German 2025 general election results in terms of composition of left/right for each party by age." class="blog-img">